zeroluck/docs/sources/admin-guide/openid-connect/index.md

 mobile application).
 In OAuth2, scopes can be used for various purposes.
 OpenID Connect uses OAuth2 scopes to "group" attributes.
 For example, we could have a scope called "address" that includes the street, city, state, and country user claims.
-The Gluu Server defines six scopes by default.
+By default the Gluu Server defines six scopes.

 ![Scopes Screenshot](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/oxTrust/admin_oauth2_scope.png)

-The Gluu Server Administrator can easily add more scopes in the GUI.
+The Gluu Server administrator can easily add more scopes in the GUI.
-Click *Add Scope* and you'll be presented with the following screen:
+Click *Add Scope* and you will be presented with the following screen:

 ![Add Scopes](http://www.gluu.org/docs/img/openid_connect/oxtrust_scope_screenshot.png "Screenshot of oxTrust add OpenID Connect Scope")

-You'll have the ability to provide a Display Name, Description, whether or not the scope is provided by default, and the claims that are included in the scope.
+You will have the ability to provide a Display Name, Description, whether or not the scope is provided by default, and the claims that are included in the scope.

 Default Scope needs some further explanation.
 When a client uses dynamic